-Rule 27: The Trial Chamber (amended 29 May 2004)
+Rule 27: The Trial Chambers (amended 14 May 2005)

-- (A) The Presiding Judge of the Trial Chamber shall be elected for a renewable term of one year. - (B) The Presiding Judge shall coordinate the work of the Chamber and liaise with the Registrar on matters affecting the Trial Chamber and will exercise such other functions as may be conferred on him by the Agreement, the Statute, and the Rules. - (C) The Presiding Judge may issue, after appropriate consultations, Practice Directions in relation to the Trial Chamber. - (D) The provisions of Rule 17 will apply in the event of the Presiding Judge being unable to carry out his functions.
+- (A) The Presiding Judge of each Trial Chamber shall be elected for a renewable term of one year. - (B) The Presiding Judge shall coordinate the work of the Chamber and liaise with the Registrar on matters affecting the Trial Chamber and will exercise such other functions as may be conferred on him by the Agreement, the Statute, and the Rules. - (C) The Presiding Judge may issue, after appropriate consultations, Practice Directions in relation to the Trial Chamber. - (D) The provisions of Rule 17 will apply in the event of the Presiding Judge being unable to carry out his functions.